uloco/webstorm-bluloco-scheme/README.md

 webstorm-bluloco-scheme
 =======================

-The bluloco color scheme for Jetbrains' Webstorm IDE 10 (and other Jetbrains IDEs)
+The bluloco color scheme for Jetbrains' Webstorm IDE 10 (and other Jetbrains IDEs) + Sublime Text / TextMate.

 This scheme / theme supports all built-in languages in Webstorm 10: